 Lack of nutrients

 Further, if you do not provide enough nutrients to them, they will be weak.
-Because of that, you should feed them with enough quality foods.
+Because of that, you should feed them enough quality food.

 When they get diseases, and if you do not treat them properly, they will die.